 SELF and have the operation try again in cases where it couldn’t get the required locks in the allotted time.
 I’d keep track of how often it fails, though, especially consecutive failures, because you want to make sure the data doesn’t ever get too stale.

-Compared to the Old Way of SQL Server Partition Switching
+Compared to the Old Way of Switching Between Schemas

 Here’s how I would have handled the switching before: